Maquiladoras in Mexico are used by NovaLink

 - Reduced transport time and cost (specifically in comparison to manufacturing in eastern countries)

-According the the Wall Street Journal: “Mexico has remained consistent with costs and taxing, which allows companies to plan budgetary needs in advance and avoid any surprises that may set them back.
+According to the Wall Street Journal: “Mexico has remained consistent with costs and taxing, which allows companies to plan budgetary needs in advance and avoid any surprises that may set them back.
 It has also permitted U.S. companies to rely on Mexico as a manufacturing partner.
 As of 2015, 90% of Fortune 500 companies have investments in Mexico, making the maquiladora industry vital to the U.S. economy.”

 What Role Does the Maquiladora Play in the Mexican Economy?

 Maquiladoras are also essential to the Mexican economy.
 According to the Maquiladora Guide: Doing Business in Mexico, which was published by PriceWaterhouseCoopers, “Maquiladoras are the foundation on which Mexico’s GDP is built, and without their support the Mexican economy would suffer.
 Maquiladoras are responsible for more than 65 percent of the country’s manufacturing exports, and employ 80 percent of the manufacturing labor force.”